jafetgado/EpHod/README.rst

 ----------
 If you find EpHod useful, please cite the following:

-Gado JE, Shaw AY, et al, 2023.
+Gado J.E., Shaw A.Y., et al, 2023.
 "Predicting enzyme optimum pH with deep language models".